LinaElkins/CrystalCollectorGame/README.md

 //When the game begins again, the player should see a new random number.
 Also, all the crystals will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.

-Issues in the game:
-1) I wasn't able to fit all my crystal pictures in the boxes like I would want to
-2) I wasn't able to insert my background picture to the page